OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-015.md

 ## Psalm 15:5

-> He does not lend his money at interest,
+> He does not lend his money unfairly,
-> Nor does he take a bribe against the innocent.
+> Nor does he accept a bribe against the innocent.

 ---

-> One who does these things will never be shaken.
+> Whoever lives in this manner will remain steadfast.